 To 'jump start' your vehicle follow these easy steps.

-- First, turn off all radios, heaters etc on both cars.
+- First, turn off all radios, heaters, air conditioning, etc on both cars.
 And turn off both cars

 - Take the jumper cables and attach one red end of cable to the positive post of dead battery